whitneyburton/portfolios/students/kristina_brown/20150814-kristina_brown-m4.markdown

 * https://github.com/eric-dowty/scavenger-hunt

 In this 2 week project we built the Turing Scavenger Hunt app.
 It's a real time rails app that uses Redis and Node to send immediate updates.

-Functional Expectations:
+It was evaluated by Jorge:

+"I wish there was another section on 'technical challenge', I would give you a 4 on that."

+Completion: 4
+Organization: 3.5
-Test-Driven Development:
+Test-Driven Development: 3
-Breaking Logic Into Components:
-Fundamental JS and Style:
-Code Sanitation:
+Code Quality: 2
+User Experience: 3
+Performance: 4

 ##### My Contribution
 We did extensive planning on the project all together.
 I set up the submission model, hooked that up to AWS.
 I was also in charge of setting up the views, and doing the mobile first design.
 I helped get the web sockets working and was in charge of getting them working on Heroku.